Evansville, Indiana: Economy

 Evansville is the regional center for a large trade area in Indiana, Kentucky, and Illinois.
 The largest industry sectors in size in Evansville are healthcare, finance, education, and manufacturing.
 Other major industries by employment are energy, warehousing and distribution, and retail.

 Corporate headquarters in Evansville include Accuride, Ameriqual Group, Anchor Industries, Atlas Van Lines, Berry Global, Evana Tool & Engineering, Karges Furniture, Koch Enterprises, Lewis Bakeries, Metronet, Old National Bank, Red Spot Paint & Varnish, Shoe Carnival, OneMain Financial, and Traylor Brothers.
 Major manufacturing operations near the city include Alcoa in Newburgh, AK Steel in Rockport, SABIC in Mount Vernon, and Toyota in Princeton.
 Other major employers with workforces of 500 or more in the area include AT&T, Bristol-Myers Squibb, SRG Global, Industrial Contractors, Mead Johnson, Peabody Energy, PGW Pittsburgh Glass, T.J.
 Maxx, and Bally's Evansville.

+Evansville was the headquarters of natural gas and electric utility Vectren from its 2000 founding to its 2019 merger into CenterPoint Energy.

 Evansville has emerged as the tri-state's major center for the healthcare and medical sciences industries.
-Deaconess Health System and St. Vincent Evansville (formerly St. Mary's Hospital and Medical Center), including the Deaconess Gateway and Women's Hospital just outside city limits, provide the anchors for a health care system that are among the region's largest employers.
+Deaconess Health System and Ascension St. Vincent Evansville (formerly St. Mary's Hospital and Medical Center), including the Deaconess Gateway and Women's Hospital just outside city limits, provide the anchors for a health care system that are among the region's largest employers.

 Educational institutions such as Evansville Vanderburgh School Corporation, Ivy Tech Community College of Indiana, University of Evansville and the University of Southern Indiana also contribute thousands of jobs to the tri-state annually.

 Evansville's strategic location on the Ohio River, strong rail and highway infrastructure, and its designation as a U.S. Customs Port of Entry, make it an ideal location for the transfer of cargo, including internationally.
 Chemicals make up 64% of international exports from the metro area, followed by transportation equipment (18%) and food manufacturing (5%).

 Evansville is also a regional energy hub because of regional energy-related facilities such as BWX Technologies Nuclear Operations Group, coal mines, Global Blade Technology, several large ethanol and biofuel facilities, and a network of gas and oil pipelines.

 The city of Evansville offers a tax structure for companies locating inside the Evansville urban enterprise zone.
 Established in 1984 as one of five enterprise zones in the state, the 2.1 sqmi area offers inventory tax credits and other tax credits to eligible businesses.